dbcraig/LmRaC/README.md

 When the server starts up it will show the IP:port on which it is running.

 LmRaC must know this IP:port in order to make function requests.
 You can edit the LmRaC.config file (see [Configuration](#configuration)) so that the *functionsREST* key value is set to IP:port (e.g., "172.17.0.2:5001") or you can set the IP:port dynamically be asking LmRaC to set the value (e.g., "Please set the functions REST API IP and port to 172.17.0.2:5001")

-#### REST API Server Docker image

-xxx
-If you want to try the server without building it... this is a built version of what is in the source repository, so only has basic functionality

 ### Adding Functions (Server - REST Server)